 If you don’t already have a Bible, I would suggest buying an ESV or a New King James Bible

 Carefully read the gospel of John and the book of Romans in your Bible to learn more about this great salvation and your new relationship with God

 Tell others about your salvation and about how they can be saved as well

-The Discipleship Center is meant to be an on campus learning opportunity, but we would also be glad to help you in any way we can including our free classes that we use with our clients.
+The Discipleship Center is meant to be an on-campus learning opportunity, but we would also be glad to help you in any way we can including the free classes that we use with our clients.